userjack6880/picluster/content/instructors.md

 *The following should be done with an Internet connection:*

-if you plan on using a usb drive:
+If you plan on using a usb drive:
 ```
 sudo su
 mkdir /mnt/usb